froi/add_invite_user/README.md

 For more information on these inputs, see the [API Documentation](https://developer.github.com/v3/repos/releases/#input-2)

 - `PARSING_RULES_PATH`: The path to the GitHub Issue parsing rules.
 For more info on the contents of this file please see the [Parsing Rules](#parsing-rules) section below.
-- `USER_ROLE`; The default role to apply to the user being invited to the organization.
+- `USER_ROLE`: The default role to apply to the user being invited to the organization.
 We recommend using `direct_member`.
 Please use caution when changing this value, you could give users too much privileges to your organization.

 ### Environment Variables